nlenno1/nick-lennon-drummer-ms1/README.md

 For real world testing, I used an external 1440px monitor to make sure the display was as expected.

-## 3rd Party Testing
+## Peer Review Testing

-I asked a selection of collegues and family members to acces the project on their devices and no compatability errors were reported.
-Feedback on the UI and UX was very positive.
+I asked a selection of collegues (via slack) and family members to access the project on their device:
+The feedback from this was:

+- Safari browser has a bug with the gallery section overflowing (Maggie Walsh),
+- The object spacing on the Upcoming Performance cards is not consistent (Dorimanolova),
+- Spelling errors in the README.md file (Matthew Elstone),

+To respond to this feedback I:

+- Did some reasearch on the Safari error and found that safari has a bug created by the column-count class is used in my css, so to remove this issue I refactored my code for that section to use .col in the html structure rather than column-count in my css,
+- Reviewed the Upcoming Performance Cards, added a height attribute to the heading class to make them all consistent and then added some extra padding to the single line headings, with the custom class "one-line", to vertically center the text,
+- Changed the suggested miss spelling and ran a spell checker to find anymore in the README.md,

 ## Browser Testing